Infested

 another note: i'm writing this review a few days after i've watched it, but the movie is still relatively fresh in my mind. i wrote my thoughts below right after i watched it.

-i honestly loved zendaya as chani. one of my favorite scenes with her was when she and paul were taking down a dragonfly ship. while she and paul were running, there were a few seconds where she cackled to herself before the ship exploded, and that moment made me feel giddy.
+first, i honestly loved zendaya as chani. one of my favorite scenes with her was when she and paul were taking down a dragonfly ship. while she and paul were running, there were a few seconds where she cackled to herself before the ship exploded, and that moment made me feel giddy.

-in tandem with this moment, i liked when paul first rode the grandfather sandworm. his little out-of-breath "okay, okay" made his character much more likeable, even if he turned out to be an asshole who lost his path towards the end.
+second, in tandem with this moment, i liked when paul first rode the grandfather sandworm. his little out-of-breath "okay, okay" made his character much more likeable, even if he turned out to be an asshole who lost his path towards the end.

 ANOTHER favorite scene is the coliseum with feyd. the WHOLE scene being filmed with infrared even though it didn't NEED to be ?? the intense fight scenes feyd was in ?? didn't know elvis had it in him.

-still, i think chani deserved better. i don't understand why paul chose a political marriage over her and didn't correct feyd when he called her his pet. and even though the movie was told from the perspective of paul (in my opinion), i was starting to get an inkling of a thought that maybe paul wasn't good, according to how chani felt betrayed over and over again.
+third, i still think chani deserved better. i don't understand why paul chose a political marriage over her and didn't correct feyd when he called her his pet. and even though the movie was told from the perspective of paul (in my opinion), i was starting to get an inkling of a thought that maybe paul wasn't good, according to how chani felt betrayed over and over again.

-i was surprised to see florence pugh. she is still really pretty. i wish she had more of a presence (?) in the movie, since to me she deserves it for being her. she literally slayed.
+fourth, i was surprised to see florence pugh. she is still really pretty. i wish she had more of a presence (?) in the movie, since to me she deserves it for being her. she literally slayed.

-my sister owns the book, and i'm REALLY tempted to take it from her if she doesn't start reading it first.
+unrelated, but my sister owns the book, and i'm REALLY tempted to take it from her if she doesn't start reading it first.

-i'm loving all the reels i'm seeing that are inspired by dune. everyone is so funny when it comes to dressing as the bene gesserit, or thumping the bed for the pet-worm. also, have been seeing weird content of timothee rapping. i'm not complaining.
+lastly, i'm loving all the reels i'm seeing that are inspired by dune. everyone is so funny when it comes to dressing as the bene gesserit, or thumping the bed for the pet-worm. also, have been seeing weird content of timothee rapping. i'm not complaining.

 Damsel